James L. Conger: Biography

 Conger was born in Trenton, New Jersey, and moved with his parents to New York in 1809.
 They settled in Canandaigua, New York, where he attended the district schools and studied medicine at Canandaigua Academy.

+Early career

 In 1822, Conger moved to Lancaster, Ohio, where he taught school for several years and studied law.
 He was admitted to the bar in 1825 and commenced practice in Lancaster.
 He soon moved to Cleveland, Ohio, and continued the practice of law from 1826 to 1836.

-Then he moved to Macomb County, Michigan, and laid out the town of Belvidere, Michigan, which was destroyed by flood in 1837.
+He later moved to Macomb County, Michigan, and laid out the town of Belvidere, Michigan, which was destroyed by flood in 1837.
 This was at the mouth of the Clinton River in what is today Harrison Township, Michigan.

 He soon moved to Mount Clemens, where he was engaged in banking and mercantile endeavors.

 Congress

-In 1850, Conger was elected as a Whig from Michigan's 3rd congressional district to the 32nd United States Congress, serving from March 4, 1851 to March 3, 1853.
+In 1850, Conger was elected as a Whig from Michigan's 3rd congressional district to the 32nd United States Congress, serving from March 4, 1851, to March 3, 1853.
 He declined to be a candidate for renomination in 1852 and resumed his former business pursuits.